mukil/dm4-timeline-ui/README.md

 # GNU Public License

-This DeepaMehta plugin is released under the terms of the GNU General Public License in Version 3.0, 2007.
-You can find a copy of that [here](http://www.gnu.org/licenses/gpl).
+This software is released under the terms of the GNU General Public License in Version 3.0, 2007.

 # Icon License